 This is when I started looking into homemaking, frugal living, and simple living and discovered a world that makes my heart sing.
 It was confirming there is more to life than a 9-5 job or stressful career path to feel successful.
 Don’t get me wrong you can still work and be a homemaker, but you have the choice to make sure it’s right for you.

 I work every day as a homemaker.
 Plus 4-5 days as a content creator and shop owner.
 The difference is it doesn’t feel like work to me, and I get to choose my own schedule.
 It’s my passion and makes me feel fulfilled at the end of each day.

 What Is the Meaning of Homemaking?

 Homemaking is the art of turning a house into a home.
-It sparks joy, brings warmth, and love to your family.
+It sparks joy and brings warmth, and love to your family.

 What Do Homemakers Do?

 Homemakers turn a house into a home for loved ones or for self-love.
 This can involve A LOT of work, yes!
-You should also be realistic, remember that it might not always be the fresh baked bread, white linen, perfect cottage kind of vibe you expect it to be.
+You should also be realistic; remember that it might not always be a home filled with freshly baked bread, white linen, and a perfect cottage kind of vibe you expect it to be.